Is someone you love Suicidal?

 Give away possessions and pets

-Get their affairs in order / speaking to a solicitor
+Get their affairs in order/speak to a solicitor

 Get quieter and withdraw from all usual activities and friends